 Humans have always had a dark side, and this list of brutal human sacrifice methods explores it in graphic detail.
-Maybe when you think human sacrifice, you picture grand and graphic Aztec or Mayan ceremonies.
+Maybe when you think of human sacrifice, you picture grand and graphic Aztec or Mayan ceremonies.
 While civilizations such as these certainly did their share of brutal sacrificing, they were by no means the only ancient civilizations that participated in death rituals.

-Early Tahitian invaders of Hawaii practiced a number of brutal human sacrifice techniques, victimizing descendants of the Polynesians who initially settled the Hawaiian islands.
-Those sacrificed were mostly prisoners of war, though some were tribe members who broke laws or committed taboo acts.
+Early Tahitian invaders of Hawaii practiced a number of human sacrifice techniques, victimizing descendants of the Polynesians who initially settled the Hawaiian Islands.
+Those sacrificed were mostly captives, though some were tribe members who broke laws or committed taboo acts.

 Sacrifice techniques included strangulation, bone-breaking, and the complete removal of the intestines.
 Early Hawaiians practiced human sacrifice to appease Ku, the god of war and defense, in order to ensure victory in future battles.
 Captives from enemy tribes, especially chiefs, were sacrificed in sacred temples through a variety of means, including being hung upside down, bludgeoned, and bled.
 They were then disemboweled and the remaining flesh, either cooked or raw, was eaten by the priest and the chief of the tribe.

 In the golden age of ancient Egypt, pharaohs were buried with effigies of their retainers (servants and other followers), but pharaohs of the First Dynasty were buried with their actual, living retainers, in a practice known as retainer sacrifice.

 These servants (and sometimes high-ranking officials) were sacrificed in accordance with religious beliefs.
 According to these beliefs, servants were meant to continue serving their rulers after they perished.
 Essentially, rulers were so important that they needed an entourage in the afterlife.